Blockchains-Princeton/COS-ECE470-fa2022/Project8/README.md

 ## FAQ

 - *How can one set up initial addresses for each node?*
-     - TODO
+     - In the ICO, you can set addresses for each node according to deterministic keypairs using random seeds (eg: using `Ed25519KeyPair::from_seed_unchecked(&[random_seed;32]).unwrap()`)
 - *How can one pass the keypairs of addresses defined in the genesis to the transaction generators?*
-     - TODO
-- *What do you mean by State of a block?*
-     - TODO
+     - You could pass the respective initial keypairs to the transaction generators according to the `p2p_addr`.
+- *Is it an issue if the ordering of entries in the state api list is different across nodes?*
+     - No, we will sort the entries beforee comparison during grading.
-- *If the blockchains were in sync for the Part 7 but diverges in this part after the introduction of State, what might be the problem?*
+- *If the blockchains were in sync for the Part 7 but diverge in this part after the introduction of State, what might be the problem?*
-    - TODO
+    - You can put print statements within the new code you added to see if a node is getting stuck somewhere (maybe waiting for a blockchain.lock() to be released).
+Make sure you are using `drop(mempool)` or `drop(blockchain)` if you are using a locked mempool or blockchain in your network worker, miner or transaction generator.
 - *How can one increase the number of valid transactions in a block?*
-    - TODO
-- *Do I need to satisfy the grading requirements of Part7?*
-    - No.
+    - You can generate new addresses/accounts controlled by a node within the transaction generator (and create a transaction sending coins to this new account)

 #### Note